dotnet/docs/docs/fsharp/style-guide/component-design-guidelines.md

 ## Guidelines for libraries for Use from other .NET Languages

-When designing libraries for use from other .NET languages, it is important to adhere to the [.NET Library Design Guidelines](../../standard/design-guidelines/index.md).
+When designing libraries for use from other .NET languages, it is important to adhere to the [Framework Design Guidelines: Conventions, Idioms, and Patterns for Reusable .NET Libraries](https://aka.ms/dotnet/framework-design-guidelines).
 In this document, these libraries are labeled as vanilla .NET libraries, as opposed to F#-facing libraries that use F# constructs without restriction.
 Designing vanilla .NET libraries means providing familiar and idiomatic APIs consistent with the rest of the .NET Framework by minimizing the use of F#-specific constructs in the public API.
 The rules are explained in the following sections.

 ### Namespace and Type design (for libraries for use from other .NET Languages)